Sanjay Pradhan How open data is changing international aid

 Your company might have donated money to help solve humanitarian issues, but you could have something even more useful to offer: your data.
-Mallory Soldner shows us how private sector companies can help make real progress on big problems — from the refugee crisis to world hunger — by donating untapped data and decision scientists.
+Mallory Freeman shows us how private sector companies can help make real progress on big problems — from the refugee crisis to world hunger — by donating untapped data and decision scientists.
 What might your company be able to contribute?

 Beth Noveck Demand a more open-source government